hyper10203/flowsense/README.md

 ## Privacy

-FlowSense is designed to work locally.
+FlowSense is designed to work locally. (again I hate invasion of my privacy hope yall appreciate it)

 It never uploads: